loda-lang/loda-lang.github.io/index.markdown

 Except for a few hand-witten ones, these programs have been generated using distributed miners.

-## Mining: Call for Compute Resources
+## Mining Programs for Integer Sequences

 There are continuously running miners generating new or improved programs every day.
 You can take a look at the [mining dashboard](http://dashboard.loda-lang.org/grafana) to get an overview of the currently running miners and their latest findings.